ryanp420/ryanp420/README.md

+# Hi I'm Ryan
-# Hi I'm Ryan, a computer science student interested in software, cybersecurity and all things tech!
+## I'm computer science student interested in software, cybersecurity and all things tech!

 - 🌱 I’m currently learning about Flask & Django Web Frameworks, Data Structures and Algorithms
 - 👔 I’m looking for job oppritunities and internships!